 How To Apply

-We encourage all prospective students to apply before our Early Action deadline of November 1 for maximum admission and scholarship consideration.
+We encourage all prospective first-year students to apply before our Early Action deadline of November 1 for maximum admission and scholarship consideration.
 The Regular Decision application deadline is February 1.
 Your application and supporting materials must be submitted or postmarked on or before the respective deadline.
 We accept both the Butler Application and the Common Application, and give equal consideration to both types of applicants.

 Your application for admission will be used when considering you for scholarships, as Butler University does not have a separate scholarship application.
 Please see the full list of our scholarships here.
 Make sure all of your accomplishments and extracurricular activities are highlighted somewhere in your application, especially those which may put you in the running for one of our scholarships.

-Freshmen Application Requirements
+First Year Application Requirements

 - Butler Application or Common Application